unknown source

 - grid upper bounds maximum degree by a constant

-- graph class interval has unbounded average distance
+- graph class interval is not constant average distance

-- graph class linear forest has unbounded average distance
+- graph class linear forest is not constant average distance

 - planar upper bounds genus by a constant

-- graph class planar has unbounded maximum degree
+- graph class planar is not constant maximum degree

-- graph class planar has unbounded distance to perfect
+- graph class planar is not constant distance to perfect

-- bounded vertex integrity does not imply bounded neighborhood diversity
+- graph classes with bounded vertex integrity are not bounded neighborhood diversity

-- graph class stars has unbounded vertex integrity
+- graph class stars is not constant vertex integrity

-- graph class cycles has unbounded distance to perfect
+- graph class cycles is not constant distance to perfect

 - cycle upper bounds maximum leaf number by a constant